Introduction

 Signal: A repeatable success model, not one-off heroics.

-Dimension 6: Flexibility
+Dimension 6: Economics & Commercials

 Definition: Freedom to adapt and avoid lock-in as the landscape evolves.